Ludwig Museum Budapest Hosts Workshop on 4 and 5 June 2018

 Ludwig Museum & Cultural Places Adjoined in a Holistic Cultural Digital Platform

-Cultural Places is a proud partner of the museum through its holistic digital platform, especially developed for the cultural sector.
-It also supports the #MAPS2018 Workshop by providing the participants a media guide throughout the exhibitions in the Museum.
+Cultural Places is a proud partner of the museum through its holistic digital platform, specially developed for the cultural sector.
+It also supports the #MAPS2018 Workshop by providing the participants with a media guide throughout the exhibitions in the Museum.

 How to get to the Ludwig Museum?